BrandaoDeveloper/BrandaoDeveloper/README.md

 I recently graduated (2022) in Logistics Management, with the aim of learning more about the area, in addition to combining my professional experience with theoretical content.

 However, I am in a career transition and I am studying to qualify and thus be competent when the opportunity arises.
-Precisely, in the segment of WEB Development.
+Precisely, in the segment of WEB Development.</p>

 <div>
  <p><strong>➔ Studying: HTML | CSS | JavaScript </strong>